rolfea/rolfe-blog/source/_drafts/HoistTheJollyRoger.md

 * Just use `let` and `const` to avoid this nonsense
 * Only declarations are hoisted, not initializations
-* Function declarations (`function lookAtThisPizza() { ... }`) are fully hoisted, while with function expressions (`var lookAtThisPizza = function () { ... }`), only the variable is hoisted
+* Function declarations (`function lookAtThisPizza() { ... }`) are fully hoisted
+* In function expressions (`var lookAtThisPizza = function () { ... }`), only the variable is hoisted

 While ES6's `const` and `let` allow us a comfortable way to side step this issue by simply declaring our variables at the tops of our scopes and carrying on like civilized people, it is important to understand `var`'s hoisting behavior.
-For one, JavaScript is the most ubiquitous language in use and there are millions of lines of code running in production today that were created pre-ES6.
+For one, JavaScript is the most ubiquitous language in use on the web and there are millions of lines of code running in production today that were created pre-ES6.
 You may one day have to maintain or refactor some of that code, and knowing why it behaves the way it does will be helpful.

 Furthermore, [`let`](https://caniuse.com/#search=let) and [`const`](https://caniuse.com/#search=const) don't have complete browser support, so if you're forced to continue support for IE10 or something similar, you may need to hoist yourself up by your own bootstraps and navigate this quirk of the JavaScript language.